Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "survivor"/"hurt" - 2
 			"Gravity Hit Mode"			"0"

+			// The mode of the Mutant Tank's gravity ability.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: The Mutant Tank changes the survivors' gravity.
+			// 1: The Mutant Tank turns the survivors' into temporary black holes.
+			"Gravity Mode"				"0"

 			// The radius of the Mutant Tank's gravity.
 			// Note: This setting can be overridden for specific players.
 			// --